ImtiazKhanDS/notes/Productivity/Habits.md

    8. You don’t need motivation what you need is implementation intentions with which you are likely to do something than waiting for motivation to strike you.
    9. Behaviour change starts with self awareness
    10. Set an implementation intention.

 2. **Make it Attractive**
    1. Getting somebody involved in the habit
    2. Come up with a ritual that feels right and makes you plugged in.
    3. Reframe your mindset , instead of saying oh I have to do lot of work say I get the opportunity to do product work.
    4. Change Obligation to opportunity.
-   5. Socialize your habit , because social expectations help you stay on the habit.
+   5. Socialise your habit , because social expectations help you stay on the habit.
+   6. The more attractive a behaviour the forming it is.
+   7. Reprogram your story
+   8. Reframe your mindset from “have to” to “get to”